SuperElastix/SimpleElastix/Documentation/source/GroupwiseRegistration.rst

 Groupwise Registration
 ======================

 Groupwise registration methods try to mitigate uncertainties associated with any one image by simultaneously registering all images in a population.
-This incorporates as much image information in registration process as possible and eliminates bias towards a chosen reference frame.
+This incorporates all image information in registration process and eliminates bias towards a chosen reference frame.
 The method described here uses a 3D (2D+time) or 4D (3D+time) free-form B-spline deformation model and a similarity metric that minimizes variance of intensities under the constraint that the average deformation over images is zero.
 This constraint defines a true mean frame of reference that lie in the center of the population without ever having to calculate it explicitly.

-The method may or may not take into account temporal smoothness of the deformations and may or may not be cyclic in the time dimension.
+The method can take into account temporal smoothness of the deformations and a cyclic transform in the time dimension.
 This may be appropriate if it is known a priori that the anatomical motion has a cyclic nature e.g. in cases of cardiac or respiratory motion.

 Note that brain registration is a difficult to task because of complex anatomical variations and almost a scientific topic in itself. `Entire registration packages <http://freesurfer.net/>`_ are dedicated to just brain image processing.
 In this section we are less strict with the end result and focus on illustrating the groupwise registration method in SimpleElastix.

 .. note::

     SimpleITK does not support 3D+t images yet.
-SimpleElastix authors have contributed 4D support upstream which will be merged Soon\ :sup:`TM`.
+SimpleElastix authors have contributed 4D support upstream which will be merged in the next release.

 Consider the following mean image: